 I made this pressure cooker breakfast bundt cake not knowing how it would turn out and was surprised to find it out it worked amazingly well!!
 Packed with eggs, leftover ham, onions and biscuits it was hearty and full of flavor!
-Definitely on the top of my list of great Instant Pot recipes on The Typical Mom blog. (originally published 8/18, affiliate links to products present)
+Definitely on the top of our quick and easy Instant Pot recipes on The Typical Mom blog. (originally published 8/18, affiliate links to products present)

-I have a link to the bundt pan I used to make our pressure cooker breakfast because that is a MUST because of it’s size, shape, and it is the best coated so anything you cook inside just slides right out.
+This particular bundt pan to make our pressure cooker breakfast is a must because of it’s size, shape, and non stick coating.

 It was so good I tell you…..